mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 ~~~~~~~~~~~~

 Our Fraction class has a method that enables us to add two fractions.
 However, we may want to add an integer
 to a fraction.
 To do this we can make a Fraction that is equivalent to the integer.
-Its numerator is the
-same as the integer and its denominator is one.
-We can then just add these two fractions.
-Lets extend the
+We can then just add
-__add__ method to make this happen in our class.
+these two fractions.
+Lets extend the ``__add__`` method to make this happen in the Fraction class.

 .. activecode:: c2u